TinyWebEx/common/CONTRIBUTING.md

 ## Translations

-It would be great if you can contribute your translations!
+It would be great if you can contribute your translations/localisations!
 You can either translate the JSON files directly or use [this online translator service](https://lusito.github.io/web-ext-translator/).

 **Manually:** To translate it manually, go to `src/_locales/en` and copy the English (or any other existing language) `messages.json` file.
 (You could also use another source language if you want, but usually English is the best.)
 Create a new dir at `src/_locales` with the abbreviation of the language you want to translate.
 **Web-ext-translator:** Go to [this page](https://lusito.github.io/web-ext-translator/) and translate it online.
 Download the result by clicking on "Export to ZIP" at the bottom.